Map © Nations Online Project (info)

 [Saturday 16 June : Melide, Spain] Another day closer to Santiago, on legs that have accumulated nearly 250 kilometres ... but the path was for the most part through beautiful countryside or dense oak forests.
 Even a section that went past an industrial park was not unpleasant.
 The approach to the big town of Melide was promising - we crossed the Furelos river on an old Roman arched bridge and walked through the attractive riverside suburb of Furelos.
 Unfortunately that's where it ended - the quaint stone restaurants and bars of Furelos petered out and we found ourselves in an area of ramshackle houses, derelict buildings and factories.
 One albergue we passed looked like a concentration camp barrack block!

-We had booked a private room for the night in Pension El Molino, and found the place after some difficulty in the unmarked back streets behind the centre of town.
+We had booked a private room for the night in Pension El Molino, and found the place after some difficulty in the unmarked and shabby back streets behind the centre of town.
 The bar of the hotel (where we checked in, together with two women from France) was packed with swarthy, semi-drunk Spaniards glued to the World Cup football on TV.
 Then we and the two French women had to walk out of the door, round the corner and down the street to another building, where we found our rooms up two flights of stairs.
 After many kilometres of walking the French ladies were quite unable to lug their luggage up to the second floor, so I had to help them; they were so grateful they couldn't stop saying "Merci" to me.
-Despite the rather insalubrious neighbourhood we found ourselves in, the room was very nice indeed - either the hotel had renovated the building we were in in the hope that the surroundings would also improve or the area had once been quite smart but had become seedy over time.
+Despite the rather insalubrious neighbourhood we found ourselves in, the room was very nice indeed - either the hotel had renovated the building we were in in the hope that the surroundings would improve or the area had once been quite smart but had become seedy over time.

 We went to Mass in the big church in the centre of Melide in the evening then had supper at a nearby restaurant.
 Afterwards, as we were strolling around town we heard a commotion from the main square.
 It turns out that today was the annual Palas de Rei-Melide half marathon (21.1 kilometres), with the finish line in Melide's town centre.
 The race started at 6:30 PM (late, but everything in Spain is late), so the runners were coming in just as we finished supper, accompanied by the usual loud music and snappy announcements over a PA system by some local disc jockey.
 We watched the sweaty finishers for a while before heading back to our digs in the dodgy part of town.

-After a few nights of fairly ordinary accommodation, we find ourselves in relative luxury this evening in a new hotel called Cima do Lugar in the modern town of Arzúa.
+After a few nights of fairly ordinary accommodation, we found ourselves in relative luxury this evening in a new hotel called Cima do Lugar in the modern town of Arzúa.
 And, for the first time on this trip, we had blue skies the whole day and it was hot - I was wet with perspiration by the time we checked into the hotel.
 Our room had a sunny private courtyard, and we took the opportunity to wash the clothes we haven't been able to wash because they wouldn't have got dry in the rainy, cold weather we've had.
-On a walk as lengthy as this, if you are carrying all your own gear then you can only afford to have TWO shirts and TWO pairs of pants (one set for walking in, one for wearing in the evening).
+On a walk as lengthy as this, if you are carrying all your own gear then you can only afford to have TWO shirts and TWO pairs of pants (one "dirty" set for walking in, one "clean" set for wearing in the evening).
 So, like it or not, you'll be wearing the same shirt every day for weeks on end ... if the weather is hot you can wash it in the evening and have it dry by morning but we haven't had that luxury up to now.
 But tomorrow I will have a CLEAN SHIRT to wear!

 Socks and underwear are different of course - we carry three sets each, wash one every night and pin them on our backpacks as we walk.
 These can take two days to dry, so three sets are needed.
 You can always tell who the long-term, independent pilgrims are by the wet clothes swinging from their backpacks as they walk!
 But by this stage (less than 50 kilometres to go to Santiago) we are exceptions - most pilgrims are either on package trips, with pre-booked luxury hotels and luggage delivered every night, or they use one of the many private companies that ferry luggage from one overnight stop to the next every day.
 In fact, every morning when we leave our hotel or albergue we see backpacks and suitcases lined up at the door, each with a carefully addressed envelope indicating where the bag must be delivered and containing the required number of Euros in exact change.